thingsdb/ThingsDocs/v0/content/installation/_index.md

 Get your own **playground** for free at [https://thingsdb.net](https://thingsdb.net).

-Or.., build your own ThingsDB by cloning the [GitHub](https://github.com/thingsdb/ThingsDB) project and following one of the description
+Or.., build your own ThingsDB by cloning the [GitHub](https://github.com/thingsdb/ThingsDB) project and follow the steps below.

 ## Build from source (linux)